-The menu that appears after a right click on the node.
+The menu that appears after clicking on the node the icon.

 It allows you to send data to external sources but also use Synerise open API.
 Check how to prepare an outgoing integration.

-A user starts a path every time they meet the requirements of the trigger of a workflow.
-The path reflects the progress of a customer in a workflow.
+A profile starts a path every time they meet the requirements of the trigger of a workflow.
+The path reflects the progress of a profile in a workflow.

 The duration of the state between arriving at the step and execution of the activity set in the node logic (it’s connected with the Delay node).
-This piece of information is available in the Statistics section in the workflow.
+This piece of information is available in the statistics of the node.

-This piece of information is available in the Statistics section in the workflow.
+This piece of information is available in the statistics of a node.
 Time it took a path to reach a step from the starting point (trigger).